MESAHub/mesa-website/06-howto.markdown

 ---
 layout: default
-title: modifying the code
+title: beyond inlists (extending MESA)
 permalink: run_star_extras.html
 ---
-# How do you modify the MESA code?
+# How do you extend MESA?

-Sometimes MESA's many options are not sufficient to tackle the problem you're interested in solving.
-MESA is designed such that for most uses, one should not have to modify the main MESA code.
-Instead, MESA provides a file "run\_star\_extras.f" that has a variety of hooks.
+Sometimes MESA's many inlist options are not sufficient to tackle the problem you're interested in solving.
+Extending MESA is relatively easy and painless to do.
+MESA is designed such that for most uses, one should not need to touch the core MESA code.

+MESA provides a file "run\_star\_extras.f" that has a variety of hooks.
+These let you do things that you can't do with inlists alone, like change parameters at each step using simple routines or override many of the default physics routines.

 ## Activate run\_star\_extras.f